-In addition to being the world center of the thoroughbred racehorse breeding industry, central Kentucky is home to major corporations such as Ashland, Toyota USA, bioscience giant Alltech, Lexmark International, Tempur-Pedic International, and Link-Belt.
+In addition to being the world center of the thoroughbred racehorse breeding industry, central Kentucky is home to major corporations such as Ashland, Toyota USA, Alltech, Lexmark International, Tempur-Pedic International, and Link-Belt.
 One of Amazon's largest fulfillment centers in North America is also located here.
 Nevertheless, Lexington maintains the ambience and charm of a university town, with the offerings of a much larger city.
 Overall, the Bluegrass is a great place to live and learn.

 Patterson School students are able to take advantage of UK's wide range of academic programs and offerings.
 Kentucky is one of only a few universities to house on a single campus separate colleges of Agriculture, Arts and Sciences, Business and Economics, Communications and Information Studies, Design, Education, Engineering, Fine Arts, Law, Medicine, Pharmacy, Public Health, and Social Work.